jdarias/AutoTheme-19/About.md

 AutoTheme-19 changes the theme on Windows 10 according to sunrise and sunset hours.
 I worked on this project during the covid-19 lockdown.

-Copyright © 2020 Juan Escobar Arias.
+Copyright (c) 2020 Juan Escobar Arias.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.